 The seniors and families we serve find it reassuring to know that so many of our managers and staff have been at 10 Wilmington Place for a number of years—something that is a rarity in many other senior living communities.
 This level of expertise and continuity allows us to provide the very best senior living experience for our residents and the peace of mind their family members desire.

 Myra Lowden has been a friendly face at 10 Wilmington Place for the past seven years in her role as a Senior Living Counselor and Director of Sales & Marketing.
 While caring for her own parents before they passed, Myra gained a good deal of insight into the struggles families can go through when trying to navigate senior living and care options for their loved ones.
-She shares, “Having been in their shoes, I try to comfort stressed families with my knowledge of the senior living industry so they can find a solution, not only for the senior, but for the entire family as well.”
+She shares, “Having been in their shoes, I try to comfort stressed families with my knowledge of the senior living industry so they can find a solution, not only for the senior but for the entire family as well.”
 When it came time for her own father-in-law to transition from his home into a senior living community, of course, there was only one choice; 10 Wilmington Place has been his home for more than a year now.
 Coming from a close-knit family with five siblings, Myra really values the family-owned difference at 10 Wilmington Place.
 “I love that not only is 10 Wilmington Place family-owned, but the relationships between the staff and residents also have a true family feel,” she says.
 Myra is very proud of her five children and seven grandchildren (and counting)!
 When not with their children, she and her husband, Kevin, enjoy dining out with friends, playing golf, and the occasional trip to the casino.